jwillians/cursor-update/README.md

-# 🎯 Cursor Update v1.1.0
+# 🎯 Cursor Update v1.1.1

-> **Professional Ubuntu Installer & Version Manager for Cursor IDE**
+> **Unofficial Linux Installer & Version Manager for Cursor IDE**

 ⚠️ **DISCLAIMER: This is an UNOFFICIAL installer created by a fan community member.**
 **NOT affiliated with, endorsed by, or officially supported by Anysphere (the creators of Cursor IDE).**
 **Use at your own risk.
 Cursor IDE is a trademark of Anysphere.**
 **For official support, visit [cursor.com](https://www.cursor.com)**

-A comprehensive, standalone script that downloads, installs, and manages Cursor IDE versions on Ubuntu/Debian systems with advanced features like version management, desktop integration, and AI-powered development environment setup.
+A comprehensive, standalone script that downloads, installs, and manages Cursor IDE versions on Linux systems with advanced features like version management, desktop integration, and AI-powered development environment setup.

 ## ✨ Features